Frequently Asked Questions

 Yes, the hinge was designed to have some play.
 This is totally normal.

-A dried out guitar can lead to cracked tops, fret ends sticking out, general poor playability and many other issues so like any acoustic instrument we recommend that a Voyage-Air Guitar be kept at 45-50% humidity.
-There are many case humidifiers available from Herco, Planet Waves, Dunlop, etc. that work with a Voyage-Air Guitar.
+A dried out guitar can lead to cracked tops, fret ends sticking out, general poor playability and many other issues so like any acoustic instrument we recommend that a Voyage Air Guitar be kept at 45-50% humidity.
+There are case humidifiers available here on the Voyage Air Guitar website.

 For further details of our factory warranty terms and conditions please review this information at http://voyageairguitar.com/warranty-information.